Arrival of Rescued Seals & Sea Lions

 Providing a clean and stress-reduced environment is paramount!

-Our goal is to return our patients to the ocean as soon as possible.
-This takes place as soon as a patient recovers from its illness, injury or malnutrition.
+Our goal is for seals and sea lions to get healthy and be returned to the ocean as soon as possible.
+This takes place as soon as a patient recovers from its illness or injury, is at proper body weight, and can compete for food.
 Our attending veterinarian must clear each patient for release.

-Criteria for release are established by National Marine Fisheries Service.
-Parameters for release include weight gain, resolution of medical conditions that caused the animal to become stranded, ability to compete for food, blood parameters, and an overall assessment of the animal’s readiness to return to the ocean.
+Criteria for release are established by National Marine Fisheries Service and include weight gain, resolution of medical conditions, ability to compete for food, blood parameters, and an overall assessment of the animalís readiness to return to the ocean.

-Release criteria at the beach include an assessment of tide, weather and wave conditions.
-While animals are expected to be able to navigate the ocean environment upon release, we take into consideration the fact that for young animals a brief transition period may occur when returning to the ocean.
+Criteria at the beach include an assessment of tide, weather and waves.
+While animals are expected to be able to navigate the ocean environment upon release, we take into consideration that young animals may need a brief transition period when returning to the ocean.

-Occasionally a seal or sea lion is unable to feed itself due to blindness or other mobility issue.
-Thus, MMCC LA works with National Fisheries Service to find a long-term home for this type of dependent patient.
+Occasionally a seal or sea lion is unable to feed or protect itself due to blindness or other mobility issue.
+Thus, MMCC LA works with National Fisheries Service to find a permanent home for this type of dependent patient.

 Released seals and sea lions have been sighted as far away as San Diego to the south and Monterey, Marin and Humboldt counties to the north.